Child Protection s47 Enquiries

 3.4.3Relevant matters include:

-- Agreeing, or reviewing how the assessment under s47 of the Children Act 1989 will be carried out - what further information is required about the child/ren and family and how it should be obtained and recorded;
+- Agreeing, or reviewing how the assessment in the spirit of s47 of the Children Act 1989 will be carried out - what further information is required about the child/ren and family and how it should be obtained and recorded;

 - Agreeing who should be interviewed, by whom, for what purpose and when.
 The way in which interviews are conducted can play a significant part in minimising any distress caused to children, and in increasing the likelihood of maintaining constructive working relationships with families when a criminal offence may have been committed against a child, the timing and handling of interviews with victims, their families and witnesses can have important implications for the collection and preservation of evidence;

-- Agreeing, in particular, when the child will be seen alone (unless to do so would be inappropriate for the child) by the social worker during the course of these enquiries and the methods by which the child's wishes and feelings will be ascertained so that they can be taken into account when making decisions under section 47 of the Children Act 1989;
+- Agreeing, in particular, when the child will be seen alone (unless to do so would be inappropriate for the child) by the social worker during the course of these enquiries and the methods by which the child's wishes and feelings will be ascertained so that they can be taken into account when making decisions in the spirit of section 47 of the Children Act 1989;

 - In the light of the race and ethnicity of the child and family, considering how these should be taken into account and establishing whether an interpreter will be required; and

 - Considering the needs of other children who may be affected (e.g. siblings and other children, such as those living in the same establishment, in contact with alleged abusers).

 3.4.4Strategy discussions by telephone will usually be adequate to plan an enquiry, but meetings are likely to be more effective where: